Vivek084c/quantiota_assignement/README.md

 # Custom Neural Network Implementation

 ## Overview
-A custom implementation of a neural network using TensorFlow for binary classification on MNIST dataset.
+A custom implementation of a neural network for binary classification on MNIST dataset.
 The network features an entropy-based approach with custom dense layers and activation functions, demonstrating both custom and TensorFlow-based solutions for even/odd digit classification.

 ## Directory Structure
 ```